In this part we cover the following topics

 - Flexibility.
 One drawback when working with relational database is that we have to know many things (or all of them) in advance before we start using this database.
 We are expected to know all the tables and columns that will be needed to support an application.
 It is also commonly assumed that most of the columns in a table will be needed by most of the rows.
 In practice sometimes we have no idea how many and what types of columns we will need or we add a column to our database just to support an option which happens only once in a million cases.

 - Availability.
 Today's world is full of information in a sense that we can find an information we are looking for in many different sources.
 We know it, so if one of the sources is unavailable we will not wait for it but more likely will shift to another one.
-Think about the way you use Google to find the webpage with information you need.
+Think about the way you use web browser to find the webpage with information you need.
 In just a second you have thousands of results.
 In consequence if you click on the first link and wait more than 3 seconds to see a resulting webpage you become irritated and click second link in hope to get result in less then one second.
 If you don't believe, read notes below.

 Wymagania użytkowników w zakresie dostępności baz danych są co raz bardziej rygorystyczne.
 Po pierwsze, oczekują oni, że w przypadku ewentualnej awarii systemu nie utracą żadnych danych bądź jedynie ich ściśle określoną ilość -- ten wymóg pozwala spełnić wdrożenie odpowiedniej strategii tworzenia i odtwarzania kopii zapasowych, czyli rozwiązań klasy DR (ang.
 Disaster Recovery).
 Jednak usunięcie awarii i odtworzenie bazy danych może zająć dużo czasu.
 Dlatego spełnienie drugiego oczekiwania użytkowników, a mianowicie zapewnienie ciągłej dostępości systemów bazodanowych, nawet w przypadku uszkodzenia ich poszczególnych elementów czy nagłego wzrostu obciążenia, wymaga zastosowania odpowiedniej technologii ciągłej dostępności (ang.
 High Availability -- HA).